aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 1\.
 The referee will start a three second countdown as soon as contact ends.
 If the Quadball is not across the midpoint restrictor line by the time the referee says “Zero,”  it shall be considered a reset.

 iii.
 The player who initiates a drive may carry or propel the Quadball backwards across one restrictor line immediately upon the beginning of the drive without it counting as a reset.

 a.
 If the player started the drive while engaged in physical contact with an opponent, they may carry or propel the Quadball backwards across the midpoint line during or immediately after that contact without it counting as a reset, provided they did not significantly advance the Quadball during that contact.

 b.
 This does not apply to the start of the first drive of the game.

 iv.
 This action is still subject to all other rules, including delay of game and stalling.

-E. Upon the first legal reset of each drive, the head referee shall loudly declare “reset used” and signal the same by swinging one arm out, palm down, toward the offensive team’s hoops.
+E. Upon the first legal reset of each drive, the head referee shall loudly declare “reset used” and signal the same by swinging one arm out, palm down, toward the offensive team's hoops.

 F. There are two types of illegally crossing restrictor lines: